In this article, you will learn

 - Background [88] – allows for setting a static background color for barcodes using CMYK color values or system-wide Spot Colors, or using values from the Data Source (CSV file) to dynamically generate barcode background colors.

-- Image Settings [89] – select the Horizontal or Vertical Alignment – Align Left, Align horizontally centered, Align Right or Align Top, Align vertically centered, Align Bottom – as well as Image adjustment options – Fit Image - keep proportions and Fill Image - keep proportions.
-If the image should be streched to fill the available space completely, the Stretch checkbox can be activated.
+- Image Settings [89] – here, you can select the Horizontal or Vertical Alignment – Left, Horizontally centered, Right or Top, Vertically centered, Bottom.
+You can also choose the image fitting mode: Fit Image – keep proportions and Fill Image – keep proportions.
+If the image should be stretched to fully cover the available frame, the Stretch checkbox can be activated.

-- Rectangle Settings [90] – define the Stroke Width, Corner Radius, and Dash / Gap length for defining dashed lines.
-The Ellipse and Path settings offer a subset of these functions.
+- Rectangle Settings [90] – define the Stroke Width, Corner Radius, as well as the Dash / Gap lengths for creating a dashed line.
+The Ellipses and Path settings, the corresponding subset of settings can be used accordingly.

 2.6.
 Tab "Layer"

-You can define the layer on which a variable element is created by selecting either the layers VDP on highest layer or VDP on lowest layer.
-Variable Data Printing (VDP) elements placed on the selected layer are arranged below.
-Moving objects from one layer to another is possible by simply drag and drop it to the desired layer position.
+The Layer on which a variable element is created can be determined by selecting either the layers VDP on highest layer or VDP on lowest layer.
+Variable Data Printing (VDP) elements placed on a layer are arranged accordingly below that point.
+Moving objects between layers can be done simply by dragging and dropping the variable element from one layer to another.

 Figure 16: The tab Layers with variable elements on the highest and lowest layer

-After variable elements have been placed on the highest resp. lowest layer, the following functions are available:
+After placing variable elements on the highest resp. lowest layer, the following functions are available:

-- Expand / Collapse Layer [93] – click the arrow icon to expand or collapse the list of elements assigned to the respective layer.
+- Expand / Collapse Layer [93] – clicking the arrow icon displays or hides the list of elements assigned to the layer.

-- Show / Hide Layer / VDP element [91] – click the icon to hide or show either all objects on a layer or individual VDP elements.
+- Show / Hide Layer / VDP element [91] – all objects on the layer or individual VDP elements can be shown or hidden by clicking the corresponding icon.

-- Lock / Unlock Layer [95] – locking a layer prevents its objects from being accidentally moved during editing.
+- Lock / Unlock Layer [95] – locking a layer prevents its objects from unintentional repositioning of objects during editing.
 The layer can be unlocked at any time to enable changes.

-- Set Layer Color [92] – click the color bar to assign a custom color to the layer.
-Selected objects will then appear within a selection box in the chosen layer color.
+- Set Layer Color [92] – clicking the colored stripe opens a color selection for the layer.
+Selected objects will be highlighted with a selection rectangle in the chosen layer color.

 -

-Delete VDP Element [87] – to remove a VDP element from the Print Item, click the trash icon.
-The element will be deleted immediately without confirmation.
+Delete VDP Element [87] – to remove VDP elements from the Print Item, click the trash can icon.
+The element will be deleted immediately without further information.
 Accidental deletions can be undone using

 cmd